Prof. Graham Priest gave a talk at the Newcastle University (http://www.newcastle.edu.au/) in 2000

 We are now left with two doors.
 One of them has the car.

 Has the probability changed?
 Yes, sure!
-Now we have 50% or 1/2 of chance of getting the car, like it is more likely that we get it, since one door has been eliminated from the game and did not contain it.
+Now we have 50% or 1/2 of chance of getting the car, like it is more likely that we get it, since one door has been eliminated from the game and did not conceal it.

 Notice that the first choice will